greenbicycle/php-rc-container/readme.md

 # php-rc-container

-A docker container to play with the latest release candidate of PHP
+A docker container to play with the Official latest release candidate of PHP

+## Setup

+* This assumes that you have Docker installed and can run docker commands.

+## After cloning

+You should be able to run the following:

+`docker-compose up -d`

+To enter the container:

+`docker exec -it <container-name> bash`